JayO-1/HandGestureMusicPlayer/README.md

 # HandGestureMusicPlayer
+> Music player for Spotify controlled using hand gesture recognition

 A music player for Spotify that is controlled using hand gesture recognition, using MediaPipe for hand feature extraction and a simple Neural Network for classification, created with TensorFlow.
 Built for my Final Year Computer Science Dissertation at the University of Manchester.